GaneschaLabs-OS/Ganescha-cssmin/README.md

 # Ganescha-cssmin
 A simple minfied port of YUI cssmin.
-No extras so small an simple as posible
+No extras so small an simple as posible.
+Only `3.35 KB`

 ```javascript
 const cssmin = require('ganescha-cssmin');